-18. The current crisis is the impending expiration of CSX's highly coercive front-end loaded tender offer for up to 19.9% of Conrail's shares.
-If CSX and Conrail succeed through this classic hostile takeover tactic in coercing Conrail's shareholders to cede nearly 20% of Conrail's voting power to CSX, defendants will have gained an overwhelming advantage in the vote of Conrail's shareholders on the Charter Amendment, now slated for mid-December.
-If the Charter Amendment is approved, defendants will pursue yet another front-end loaded tender offer which will deliver effective control over Conrail to CSX and foreclose all other bids.
-Thus, consummation of the first-step tender offer on November 20 would create a domino effect leading to the forced sale of control of Conrail to the low bidder.
+18. This Court denied plaintiffs' motion for a preliminary injunction barring the consummation of CSX's highly coercive front-end loaded tender offer for up to 19.9% of Conrail's shares.
+As a result, CSX and Conrail succeeded through this classic hostile takeover tactic in coercing Conrail's shareholders to cede nearly 20% of Conrail's voting power to CSX, gaining an overwhelming advantage in the vote of Conrail's shareholders on the Charter Amendment, now slated for December 23, 1996.
+This Court's ruling on plaintiffs' motion for preliminary injunction, and CSX's right to vote the shares it acquired in the completed CSX offer are currently subject to appeal.